phobos-storage/phobos/doc/handling_unavailable_tapes.md

 Note: when deleting objects with extents on tape, Phobos will *not* actually delete the extents from the tape or from the database.
-For the latter, Phobos will simply change the extents' state to `orphan` (i.e. not related to any copy or object) in the database, and expect a later call to the garbage collector to delete the database's entry.
+For the latter, Phobos will simply change the extents' state to `orphan` (i.e. not related to any copy or object) in the database.
 For the former, the data is expected to be deleted when running a `repack` operation on that tape.

 ### Fourth step (optional)